 - Choose plants that will bloom well during bee season, which runs approximately from March through to October every year

-- Plant flowers in large patches of similar varieties to allow bees to dwell and eat in one spot for longer periods of time
+- Plant similar varieties in large patches to allow bees to dwell and eat in one spot for longer periods

-- Offer bees water by way of a water feature or a puddle or two for the bees to drink and absorb minerals and salt from the soil and water
+- Offer bees water by way of a water feature or puddles to drink and absorb minerals and salt

 Bees and Geranium Rozanne®